-Rent stabilization allowances means collectively the Allowable Increase Percentage, the Tax Rate Rent Adjustment, and any additional rent increase exemptions approved by the Rent Board under Section 6-234 of this Article.
+Rent stabilization allowances means collectively the Allowable Increase Percentage and any additional rent increase exemptions approved by the Rent Board under Section 6-234 of this Article.

-Rent stabilization ordinance means Chapter 6, Article XII of the Code of Ordinances, City of Portland, Maine, as amended.
+Rent stabilization ordinance means Chapter 6, Articles XII and XIII of the Code of Ordinances, City of Portland, Maine, as amended.

-Rental agreement means a written legal contract between a Landlord and a Tenant for the use and/or occupancy of a Rental Unit.
+Rental agreement means a contract between a Landlord and a Tenant for the use and/or occupancy of a Rental Unit.